rubentd/haunterjs/README.md

 ## Best practices

 ### Organize tests
 Using a tidy hierarchization, you can sort them by features, or modules within your webapp.

-Also take a look at [PhantomCSS best practices](https://github.com/Huddle/PhantomCSS#best-practices)
+### Take a look at [PhantomCSS best practices](https://github.com/Huddle/PhantomCSS#best-practices)
 Which I will summarize here:
 * Try not to use complex CSS3 selectors for asserting or creating screenshots.
 Prefer ids.
 * Do not use these as a replacement for functional tests